Migrate from deprecated discount APIs to the Discount API

 The following are the new run targets define where your discount can be applied:

-For detailed specifications of these targets see the extension targets documentation.
+For detailed specifications of these targets see the targets documentation.

 Anchor to Update the Function logicUpdate the Function logic